hafsahsiddiqui/sql-projects/A24 Films/README.md

 7. A24’s sweet spot: High creative risk, low financial risk (Moonlight, The Witch, Lady Bird).

 ## Reflection

 What you'd do differently, or next steps (e.g., predictive modeling, sentiment analysis).

+What are some problems I faced:
+1. **Calculating Profit**: It was hard to calculate the profit because there are multiple things to consider such as production budget, marketing and distribution costs, theaters' share of box office revenue, internaional vs domestic revenue, and more.